OHIO-ECT/ITS-2300-Lab-10/README.md

 -   HWRs production network uses the 10.48.0.0/16 address space.

--   All HWR networks us the /24 netmask
+-   All HWR networks use a /24 netmask

 -   The 3rd Octet of the IP address is the network number